 Why do you ref?
 What is your reffing philosophy?
 What is your role on the field?
-Knowing these things can help you keep a level head in the heat of the moment and keep the integrity of the game intake.
+Knowing these things can help you keep a level head in the heat of the moment and keep the integrity of the game intact.

 Be Growth Minded

 Seek growth opportunities to learn; about the game, about yourself, and about your role on the field.
 Mistakes happen; they are part of the game.
 Learn from each mistake to make you better the next time on the pitch.

 Breathing is the easiest, simplest form of self-control.
 Focus on your breathing to calm down, energize, focus and refocus, take a minute, prepare to perform, regulate temperature, etc. Start with a slow, deep inhale, hold it, and then release it slowly.
 Repeat as necessary.

 Identify Your Stress Tendencies

 - Do I get clammy hands?

 - Does my breathing get shallow and rapid?

 - Does my mind race?